benjaminchong99/uropdatamining/README.md

     * possibleOutline(OptionTitle): Search for possible Outlines of the keyword.
 Refer to outline.js.

 ###version2infobox.js
 This file contains the functions to look for possible infobox present in the Wikipedia page.
+Infoboxes are short concised information stored in the form of a table and usually displayed on the right column on the Wikipedia page.

+functions:

+    * createInfobox(inputphrase): start of finding infobox by first finding the pageid of the Wikipedia page using urlGetPageid.

+    * infoboxPageid(data): obtain the pageid of the Wikipedia page and run the search for the infobox.

+    * runTable(finallyPageid): start to obtain the JSON file and search for the presennce of infobox using the variable urlFindTable.

+    * infoboxContent(data): find the category of infobox:
+        * infobox: (general) Usually more human related keywords(Famous person, Albums, Country, etc.)
+        * chembox: Chemistry related keywords (more of mixtures, compounds)
+        * element: Chemical elements
+        * taxobox/ Automatic taxobox: Animals
+        * speciesbox: Classification of animals

+    * buildInfobox(infoboxStart, infoboxEnd): construct the infobox on the html page.
+Involves many filtering of words thorugh using regex expressions.

 ###tryelement.js
-This file contains the functions to look for infobox present in the Wikipedia page for chemistry related keywords.
+This file contains the functions to look for infobox present in the Wikipedia page for keywords that are related to chemical element.

+functions:

+    * infoboxElement(): start of finding infobox by first finding the pageid of the Wikipedia page using urlGetPageidElement.
+In front of the keyword there is an added "Template:Infobox" phrase for more specificity.

+    * infoboxElementPageid(data): obtain the pageid of the Wikipedia page and run the search for the infobox.

+    * runElementTable(finallyPageid): start to obtain the JSON file and search for the presennce of infobox using the variable urlFindTable.

+    * checkElementExistence(data): confirms whether there is the existence of the infobox of the keyword searched.
+Then proceeds to run the function buildInfobox(infoboxStart, infoboxEnd).

 ###outline.js
 The file mainly contains the functions to display and store Wikipedia search, in the format of "Outline of:[title]", in JSON.

+functions:

+    * possibleOutline(OptionTitle): search "Outline of keyword" using outlinepossibilities to find possible searches in Wikipedia.
+    * showOutlineOptions(data): print out the results of the possible searches of "Outline of keyword" on the html page.
+    * outlineonly(): start the search for the outline that the user chose using apirequired.
+    * showoutine(data): take the JSON file, read and repackage the information into a simpler JSON file.
+The outline will also be displayed on the html page.

-The format of Wikipedia search on Outlines are as such:
+        ** The format of Wikipedia search on Outlines are as such:
-The headers for the different sections of the content are indicated with "==" in front and behind of the title.
+            *** The headers for the different sections of the content are indicated with "==" in front and behind of the title.
 For example, "==Essence of Science=="
-Following the headers, the contents can be classified into different categories:
+        ** Following the headers, the contents can be classified into different categories:
-"\s\w" or "\w"
+            *** "\s\w" or "\w"
-"#"
+            *** "#"
-"#_"
+            *** "#_"
-"#\*\*"
+            *** "#\*\*"
-"_"
+            *** "_"

-To represent the information

-newindex.html
+        ** The outline is done by first getting the headers and their index.
+Then using regex expressions, we filter and seperate individual pointers.
+Based on the different categories, we then seperate and insert the details into the relevant position in the JSON file.